-The Active Travel (Wales) Act aims to make active travel the most attractive option for shorter journeys.
+The Active Travel (Wales) Act aims to make active travel the most attractive option for shorter everyday journeys (journeys to work, school, to access shops or services, etc. i.e. not purely recreational).
 Enabling more people to undertake active travel will mean more people can enjoy the health benefits of active travel, help reduce greenhouse emissions, tackle poverty and disadvantage and help our economy to grow.

-The Act requires local authorities in Wales to produce active travel maps and deliver year on year improvements in active travel routes and facilities.
+The Act requires local authorities in Wales to produce active travel maps for certain named settlements (Abergavenny, Caldicot, Chepstow, Gilwern, Magor, Monmouth and Usk in the case of Monmouthshire) and deliver year on year improvements in active travel routes and facilities.
 It requires highways authorities in Wales to make enhancements to routes and facilities for pedestrians and cyclists in all new road schemes and to have regard to the needs of walkers and cyclists in a range of other highway authority functions.
 It also requires the Welsh Ministers and local authorities to promote active travel journeys in exercising their functions under this Act.

 Active Travel Existing Routes Maps